King Karol: History

 In 1981, Ben Karol experimented with record album rentals, similar to the then-emerging market for videocassette rental, after having studied successful record rental systems in Canada.
 He told an interviewer, "The record industry isn't that great these days.
 You sit around and think of ways to stimulate it, try to come up with ideas based on what similar product is doing. ...
 [T]he whole video tape business is now going rental".

 A year later, in 1982, the chain had four stores and began to include a video tape rental service that was provided by an outside vendor.
 Ben Karol said 1987 he subleases the video department to an outside vendor saying that he is "still a records man".

 Toward the end of 1982, the chain was reduced to three stores and the owners King and Karol were considering the possible sale of the remaining.
 Around this time, Tower Records was building a 34,000-square foot superstore in Manhattan and locally owned Sam Goody had recently sold itself to the parent of Musicland which made it possible for Sam Goody to expand nationally.
 King died shortly afterward, in 1983.
 By late 1984, Tower made it very difficult for small independents to compete.

 By 1987, the company was down to two stores, from seven at its height.
 Ben Karol died in 1993 after a long illness.

 King Karol also operated a mail order record business through P.O.
 Box 629, Times Square Station, New York, New York 10036.

-In the media
+King Karol closed at the beginning of 1985.

+Media

 The King Karol branch at 460 West 42nd Street, with its lit sign in a nighttime scene, is visible during the bus-chase sequence in the 1973 New York City police film Badge 373, immediately before the bus crashes into an Army/Navy store.
 The name King Karol can be seen in the 2016 film Ghostbusters during the climactic scenes in Times Square when billboard advertisements revert to defunct brands.